-This healthy spiced butternut squash bake is packed full of flavour and makes for the perfect vegan family meal.
+Spiced butternut squash bake is packed full of flavour and makes for the perfect healthy vegan family meal.
 An easy to make budget recipe which tastes absolutely delicious!

 Then I attempt to recreate at home and once perfected publish here on Neil’s Healthy Meals for you.

 Those recipes have to be tasty, within budget and above all reasonably quick and healthy.

-If you’ll remember as far back as July and as mentioned in the Strawberry chia overnight oats recipe I was running an IT project for the company I currently work for moving week to week to a different office to install new equipment.
+If you’ll remember as far back as July I mentioned in the Strawberry chia overnight oats recipe I was running an IT project for the company I currently work for.
+Moving week to week to a different office to install new equipment.

 The cafe itself was a small but welcoming place with a range of soups and salads offered on their menu outside, but it was their spiced butternut squash bake that particularly drew in my attention.